Hornstrandir Trek - 6 Day Backpacking Tour

 *Please note that the minimum number of participants: 4 persons.
 Maximum number of participants: 8 persons per guide.
 If there are less than 4 people in your group, contact us to see if there is a group that you can join

-Flight from Reykjavik to Isafjordur at 8:00 in the morning: 40 minutes boat ride from Isafjordur to Hesteyri: approx. 2 hours At Isafjordur harbour we catch a ride with the scheduled boat tours to the charming village of Hesteyri.
+The next day we depart from the harbor in Ísafjörður on our passenger ferry Bjarmi at 9 am.
 After about 2 hours boat ride we have left the modern world behind and entered a wonderland of sounds from soothing streams and the whisper of the waves by the beach.
 We start our hike in Hesteyri and head for Hesteyrarskard mountain pass.
 From there we start to make our way down to sea level again.
 Overnight at Latrar.

 From Adalvik we aim for a little detour to the top of Straumnesfjall mountain to explore an abandoned radar station built in 1953 by the American army.
 They figured out this was a pretty harsh place to live at so they abandoned the station in 1960.
 They might also have gotten tired of no enemies showing up ever.
 After our detour, we will head over to Fljótavík.
 To get tour destination we need to cross Atlastadaós river which can get a bit tricky since it is sensitive to sea tides so we need to aim for low tide.
 Overnight at Atlastadir.